 A new report investigates the causes of extreme weather and climate events that occurred around the world in 2013, finding evidence for both human and natural influences.

 PostedJun 25, 2014

-Both NASA and NOAA have ranked last month as the planet’s hottest May since records began in 1880.
+Both NASA and NOAA have ranked May 2014 as the planet’s hottest May since records began in 1880.
 UPDATE: Since this article was published, June 2014, August 2014, September 2014, and October 2014 have also set records for monthly average temperatures.

 A NOAA-led study finds that over the past 30 years, the location where tropical cyclones reach maximum intensity has been shifting toward the poles in both the northern and southern hemispheres at a rate of about 35 miles, or one-half degree of latitude, per decade.

 Today, delivering on a commitment in the President's Climate Action Plan, the Administration launched the Climate Data Initiative.
 This new effort brings together open government data and design competitions with commitments from the private and philanthropic sectors to develop data-driven tools that communities across America need to plan for the impacts of climate change .

 Scenarios, Coasts, Cities & Infrastructure, Extreme Events, Adaptation